odys-z/Anclient/js/README.md

-Project for jclient.js.
+Project for anclient.js.
+Previously name jclient which is deprecated for package name conflicting.

 There are two version of webpack config.

-## webpack.test.config.js (Vue)

-This configuration is for building the test page: ./test/vue/index.js

-- demo page (Vue)

-./test/vue/index.html

-## webpack.config.js

-This configuration is for building the anclient library, with presentation layer implemented with EasyUI.

 ## quick start